Thomascountz/thomascountz/_posts/2021-05-15-rocket-lab-telemetry-from-video.md

 ## Data Cleanup/Presentation
 What came back was exciting and a _little_ unexpected.
 I guess I didn't know what to expect (it's not like I had read any documentation or anything).

 Firstly, the API responds with a job name that then you can later use to query for the results and other metadata.
 I used that name to send another API request and I got back results almost instantly.
-The entire took maybe 2 second to complete and I got something back like this:
+The entire job took maybe 2 second to complete and I got something back like this:

 ```json
 {